NadeemRawther/KingShan/README.md

 Open the project in Android Studio
 Connect an Android device or start an emulator
-Click "Run" in Android Studio to install the application on the device/emulator
+Click "Run" in Android Studio to install the application on the device/emulator And For the folder users if you have the file unzip the file and use android studio to  open the folder and you can install the project and check

 ## **Usage**
 First we can see the page where there is List of planets are given in the form of cards